Revelation 5 The Lamb of God

 David “compared his prayers rising to God to the smoke of incense.”
 (Easley, 94)

-The lifting up of my hands as the evening offering.
+Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.
 Psalm 141:2

 God hears our prayers.

-Sing to Him a new song.
+Sing unto him a new song.
 Psalm 33:3

 “The new song is a song of redemption.”
 (MacArthur, 171)

 9b.
-Speaking to the Lamb [Jesus] Worthy are You to take the book and to break its seals
+Speaking to the Lamb [Jesus] Thou art worthy to take the book, and to open the seals thereof: